mozilla/bedrock/docs/php.rst

       VirtualDocumentRoot "/path/to/mozilla.com"
   </VirtualHost>

-Change ServerName and /path/to/ to the correct values.
-Additionally, you *might* need to set the DocumentRoot to the site if you can't load any CSS files.
+Make sure to replace ServerName and /path/to/ to the correct values.

+5. You *might* need to set the DocumentRoot to the site if you can't load any CSS files.
 We are looking to fix this.

 ::

   DocumentRoot "/path/to/mozilla/mozilla.com"

-Restart Apache
+6. Restart Apache

 If you go to http://mozilla.local/ you should see a page for downloading Firefox.